brendanlandis/brendanlandis.com/README.md

-- 404
+- doublecheck media queries
-- launch first page, check it
+- fix jquery (do I need it?)